WasiqB/coteafs-selenium/README.md

 Nobody uses anything without knowing what it offers.
 Some of the key features which this framework offers are as follows:

-- Latest Selenium WebDriver 4.0 (Alpha 2)
+- Latest Selenium WebDriver 4.0 (Alpha 2).
+- Supports Chrome, Safari, Firefox, IE and Edge
+- Supports execution on BrowserStack.
+- Supports execution on Selenium Grid.
-- On-demand highlighting of Elements
+- On-demand highlighting of Elements.
-- On-demand delay of test execution by allowing predefined delays
+- On-demand delay of test execution by allowing predefined delays.
-- On-demand headless mode
+- On-demand headless mode.
+- Interfaced architecture for different UI components which helps in better code readability.
-- Parallel execution of tests on different browsers
+- Parallel execution of tests on different browsers.
-- Support Chrome, Safari, Firefox, IE and Edge
-- CI / CD ready
+- CI / CD ready.

 ## :smile: How it is easy to write Tests with this Framework?